dynatrace-oss/Kalm-Benchmark/README.md

 ### Web UI

-The web application consists of three pages:
+The web application provides multiple analysis views:

 - an overview of various scanners checked with this benchmark
    ![overview](docs/images/overview_page.png)